Skip to main content

 Delete EmailRemoves malicious email from mailboxPhishing, malware delivery

-Available actions depend on your connected integrations.
-For example, endpoint actions require Microsoft Defender for Endpoint to be onboarded.
+Available actions depend on your connected modules.
+For example, endpoint actions require Microsoft Defender XDR module to be configured.

 How to Access Gamebooks